-If you see someone in trouble while driving, it is safer to use your cell phone or go to the nearest telephone and call the police, than to stop and offer assistance.
+If you see someone in trouble while driving, it is safer to use your cell phone and call the police, than to stop and offer assistance.
 Don't give rides to people you don't know.
 Keep your valuables out of sight in your parked car.
 Follow agency policy with regard to transporting service users.